-With some minor exceptions (like PROGRAMS variables being rewritten to append '\$(EXEEXT)'), the contents of a Makefile.am is copied to Makefile.in verbatim.
+With some minor exceptions (for example PROGRAMS variables, TESTS, or XFAIL_TESTS) being rewritten to append '\$(EXEEXT)'), the contents of a Makefile.am is copied to Makefile.in verbatim.

-These copying semantics means that many problems can be worked around by simply adding some make variables and rules to Makefile.am.
+These copying semantics mean that many problems can be worked around by simply adding some make variables and rules to Makefile.am.
 Automake will ignore these additions.

 Since a Makefile.in is built from data gathered from three different places (Makefile.am, configure.ac, and automake itself), it is possible to have conflicting definitions of rules or variables.
-When building Makefile.in the following priorities are respected by automake to ensure the user always have the last word.
-User defined variables in Makefile.am have priority over variables AC_SUBSTed from configure.ac, and AC_SUBSTed variables have priority over automake-defined variables.
-As far rules are concerned, a user-defined rule overrides any automake-defined rule for the same target.
+When building Makefile.in the following priorities are respected by automake to ensure the user always has the last word:

+- User defined variables in Makefile.am have priority over variables AC_SUBSTed from configure.ac, and AC_SUBSTed variables have priority over automake-defined variables. - As far as rules are concerned, a user-defined rule overrides any automake-defined rule for the same target.

 These overriding semantics make it possible to fine tune some default settings of Automake, or replace some of its rules.
 Overriding Automake rules is often inadvisable, particularly in the topmost directory of a package with subdirectories.
-The -Woverride option (see Chapter 5 [Invoking Automake], page 25) comes handy to catch overridden definitions.
+The -Woverride option

+(see Chapter 5 [Invoking Automake], page 25) comes in handy to catch overridden definitions.

-Note that Automake does not make any difference between rules with commands and rules that only specify dependencies.
+Note that Automake does not make any distinction between rules with commands and rules that only specify dependencies.
 So it is not possible to append new dependencies to an automake-defined target without redefining the entire rule.